TomOrth/trenton-catalog-system/README.md

 3. Ensure that the shell file can be executed from the terminal.
 Run `chmod +x setup.sh`
 4. Run `./setup.sh`

+A few notes: This setup script assumes you are running it on the TCNJ CSC 315 VM and have a database called lion setup with a lion database user.
+If these aren't made, set these up using the appropriate Postgres commands.

 Please see `queries/README.md` for more information

 # Dependency Installation